The size of this Collie Dog tube fly

-We prefer the fly to be tied on an aluminum tube.
-Fished on a floating line or intermediate, the fly will work just below the surface and you will often see the fish before it hits the fly – Read more in the advice section.
+We prefer the fly to be tied on an aluminium tube.
+Fished on a floating line or intermediate, the fly will work just below the surface, and you will often see the fish before it hits the fly – Read more in the advice section.

 NB.
-Fly is displayed with hook but it is sold without hook
+Fly is displayed with a hook, but it is sold without a hook

-A substantial percentage of the food Atlantic salmon and steelhead eat at high seas is fish – often small silver fish like Capelin and sand-eel as seen on photo – Most likely the long-winged tube fly like the Sunray Shadow will encapsulate the essence of these fish
+A substantial percentage of the food Atlantic salmon and steelhead eat at high seas is fish – often small silver fish like Capelin and sand-eel as seen in the photo – Most likely, the long-winged tube fly like the Sunray Shadow will encapsulate the essence of these fish.

 Baitfish like sand-eel is on the menu for salmon across the northern hemisphere – The Sunray Shadow perfectly represents these gleaming and erratic.